AsadullahFarooqi/golang_notes/README.md

     ```

 48. If the name of methods are the same and their receivers are different then they are not same.

+49. Some `struct A` can be field of another `struct B` and all the methods from `struct A` will be carried to `struct B`  those methods can be overwritten as well.

+50. Interface is a set of methods that we use to define a set of actions.
+Interface can be implemented by any type and also one type can implement many interfaces simultaneously. `type InterfaceName interface { someMethod(params) returns }`.

+51. `value, ok := element.(T)` is they way we check if the variable is the type that we expect, where value is the value of variable and `ok` is boolean which will show the result(true if element is type T or false), element is the interface variable and T is the assertion type, this is called `comma-ok` pattern. `value := element(type)` can be used in the switch without comma pattern.

+52. Goroutines are more lightweight, efficient and more convenient than system threads. goroutine is a function at the underlying level. goroutine runs on the thread manager at runtime in go.

+53. On `goroutine` uses 4~5 KB of memory, so thousands of `goroutines` can be ran on a single computer.

+54.

+55.

+56. `c1 := make(chan int)` is the way to create a new channel c1. `<-` is used to send/receive data.

+    ```go
+    c1 <- var1 // send var1 to channel c1
+    var1 := <-c1 // recieve data from channel c1
+    ```

+57. sending/receiving data in channels blocks(goroutine waits for the channel to receive the data) by default.

+58. we can use `range` and `close` functions on buffer channels as in `slice, map`.

+59.